martinwheatman/enguageMirror/doc/principle.md

 # Enguage - Basic Principles

-Enguage attempts to reflect the conventional mapping of words uttered to the words replied.
-This convention is based on the idea that we think in utterances, and it is directed by the way we react to those thoughts.
+Enguage attempts to reflect the conventional mapping of words uttered to those replied.
+This convention is based on the idea that we think in utterances, and it is directed by our reaction to those thoughts.

 <center>
 utterance --> {thoughts} --> {replies} </br>